Toton TMD: Toton Marshalling Yards

-At 23:59 on 26 April 2009 the New Bank yard on the up side of the main lines (below the bank) was closed due to the economic situation and the associated decline in freight traffic.
+After the loss of these traffic sources once coal was excluded from UK power generation network, at 23:59 on 26 April 2009 the New Bank yard on the up side of the main lines (below the bank) was closed due to the economic situation and the associated decline in freight traffic.
 The mothballed yard will be used for storage of assets not currently in use, including locomotives (Class 60s) and wagons.

+The main traffic now through the yard are rail infrastructure services for Network Rail, including weekend ballast and engineering trains.

+There was discussion of redeveloping disused areas of Toton Sidings into the East Midlands hub for the High Speed 2 project.